If you're looking for something to ease your aches and pains, you may want to check your spice rack. Cayenne is a popular way to ease pain.

-Cayenne contains a compound called capsaicin, which provides hot, mouthwatering (or mouth-burning depending on your taste buds) flavor and purported health benefits.
-In fact, capsaicin cream is sold as a nonprescription medicine for the relief of nerve pain.
-It seems to work by reducing a chemical involved in transmitting pain signals to the brain.
+Cayenne contains a compound called capsaicin.
+It is the source of its hot flavor and possible health benefits.
+In fact, you can buy capsaicin cream without a prescription.
+It can be used to ease nerve pain.
+It seems to work by reducing a chemical that transmits pain signals to the brain.

-Cayenne is spicy and can, therefore, cause irritation of the skin, eyes, and stomach (though it does not worsen stomach ulcers).
-Wash your hands after handling cayenne or capsaicin cream to avoid getting it in your eyes.
+Cayenne is a spice.
+It may cause irritation of the skin, eyes, and stomach lining.
+Wash your hands after handling cayenne or capsaicin cream so you do not get it in your eyes.
 If capsaicin cream or cayenne irritates your skin or stomach, stop taking it.
 Do not apply cayenne or capsaicin cream to broken or irritated skin, or mucous membranes.

 Safe use in children varies by age.
 Make sure to read the label carefully before using it on your child.

 Women who are pregnant or breastfeeding should not take capsaicin orally.